Original thinking doesn’t have to go against the flow . . .

 - A/V production, etc etc.

-The fundamental change here is that I have taken this from something that is run by parents, to something far more beneficial in that it becomes a tool for learning and experience for the students.
+The fundamental change here is that I have taken this from something that is run by parents to something far more beneficial in that it becomes a tool for learning and experience for the students (but still under the ultimate control of parents).

 Have we successfully moved away from the dominant thinking?